-Collaborate: GHC leaders appreciate the interconnected roots of global health inequities, and seek opportunities to collaborate across disciplines and backgrounds in pursuit of social change.
+Collaborate: GHC fellows appreciate the interconnected roots of global health inequities, and seek opportunities to collaborate across disciplines and backgrounds in pursuit of social change.

-Adapt and innovate: Fellows can weather adversity and remain committed to their goals.
+Adapt and innovate: GHC fellows can weather adversity and remain committed to their goals.
 They see challenges and uncertainty as opportunities to create new solutions to old problems.
 They think outside the box.

-Are self-aware and committed to learning: Fellows understand that their development as leaders, practitioners and humans is a life-long process that requires humility, continual reflection and work.
+Are self-aware and committed to learning: GHC fellows understand that their development as leaders, practitioners and humans is a life-long process that requires humility, continual reflection and work.